anuraghazra/anuraghazra.github.io/content/case-studies/001-verly-range-slider.md

     - [ Article at DataGenetic | Verlet Simulation , https://datagenetics.com/blog/july22018/index.html]
 ---

-While I was building my physics engine [Verly.js](http://anuraghazra.github.io/Verly.js) I was thinking of making something that would showcase the engine's potential to do some interesting stuff, so I created this just as an experiment.
+While I was building my physics engine [Verly.js](http://anuraghazra.github.io/Verly.js) I was thinking of making something that would showcase the engine's potential to do some exciting stuff, so I created this just as an experiment.

 - so far VerlyRangeSlider got over **18K Views** on [Codepen](https://codepen.io/anuraghazra/pen/agKJEd)